How Should I Care for AN Orphaned Cottontail Rabbit?

 Many people who successfully raise orphan baby cottontail rabbits in the United States use a formula made from a combination of powdered KMR (kitten milk replacement) and another product called Zoologic 30/55® (aka Multi Milk®).
 Generally, they are mixed 1 part KMR, 1½ parts Zoologic 30/55/Multi Milk and 2 parts of warm, previously boiled water.
 This gives a consistency that at about twice as thick as the mixing directions on the label.
 It must be fully dissolved and smooth – never lumpy or gritty, and it should not settle to the bottom.

 These products are made by PetAg.
 Similar products are manufactured by Fox Valley.
 Many get equally good results with Zoologic 33/40 mixed with Multi-milk.
-PetAg was spun off from Borden’s and is, of the writing, a small, privately owned company.
+PetAg was spun off from Borden’s years ago when the employees offered to take over their facility rather see it shut down.
+As, of the writing, it is a small, privately owned company.
 If you live outside of North America, you can try to obtain one of the Wombaroo product lines.
-All commercial powdered milk formulas are complex recipes, having limited shelf life and rely on ingredients that can vary from batch to batch.
+All commercial powdered milk formulas are complex recipes, having quite limited shelf life and rely on ingredients that can vary from batch to batch.
 Do not feed any batches that are lumpy, smell rancid, have been stored in hot environments or are reaching their expiration dates.
 Refrigerate the containers as soon as you purchase them.
-Their dry commercial formulas have varied from batch to batch, and they have a reputation for a short shelf life.
+Their dry commercial formulas have varied from batch to batch, and they also have a reputation for a short shelf life.
 The problem with feeding formulas based on only powdered KMR is that no matter how you dilute it, it will not match the fat or carbohydrate content of cottontail rabbit milk.
 That is why some rehabbers use powdered Esbilac instead or add heavy whipping cream.
 Never use a sweetened cream.

 There are only a few suppliers of the Zoologic line in the US.
 In a pinch, some prepare a formula consisting of 1 part heavy whipping cream can be added to 3 parts powdered KMR and 3-4 parts water until you can get your hands on a can of Zoologic, UPS overnight.